 Restricted Stock - Restricted stock grants subject solely to an employee's continued service with the Company generally will become fully vested within one to four years from the grant date and, in certain instances, may fully vest upon a change in control of the Company.
-Restricted stock grants subject solely to a Director's continued service with the Company generally will become fully vested within one year from the date of grant.
+Restricted stock grants subject solely to a Director's continued service with the Company generally will become fully vested on a pro-rata basis over three years from the date of grant.

 Compensation expense from restricted stock is recognized on a straight-line basis over the requisite service period.
-During the years ended December 31, 2021 and 2020, the Company recognized compensation expense related to restricted stock awards of \$4.9 million and \$2.3 million, respectively.
-The Company did not recognize any compensation expense related to restricted stock awards prior to the Merger.
+During the years ended December 31, 2022, 2021 and 2020, the Company recognized compensation expense related to restricted stock awards of \$10.2 million, \$4.9 million and \$2.3 million respectively.